pr4deepr/cellpose-colab/README.md

 Cellpose: Cellpose: https://github.com/MouseLand/cellpose

+**UPDATE: ZeroCostDL4Mic has [cellpose training and prediction notebooks](https://github.com/HenriquesLab/ZeroCostDL4Mic/wiki) with the option for 3D**

 The notebooks are inspired by the [ZeroCostDL4Mic](https://github.com/HenriquesLab/ZeroCostDL4Mic/wiki) series of notebooks from the Henriques Lab and do borrow components from it as well.

 v0.2 updates:
 * Added the new models in the notebook